TallKite/linnstrument-firmware/README.md

 When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE display shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).

+The guitar tuning screen no longer adjusts the pitch of each "string".
+Instead it sets 7 independent row offsets.
+The top row of the screen adjusts the offset between the 1st and 2nd strings, the 2nd row is for the 2nd/3rd strings, etc.
+The "anchor string" is the string that the anchor pad is on.
+Its pitch is determined by the anchor pad, note and cents.
+Thus increasing any row offset above the anchor row (other than the 1st offset) sharpens multiple strings.
+And increasing any row offset below the anchor row (other than the 7th offset) flattens multiple strings.
+When you touch a pad on the far left, it still sounds the pitch of that open string.
+So while you can only adjust 7 offsets, you can still hear 8 pitches.
+When you change the edo, the tuning is adjusted so that each open string's pitch in cents stays roughly the same.

 There are 4 new functions for switches 1 & 2 and footswitches 1 & 2:
 EDO+ and EDO- move up or down to the next EDO, wraps around (probably best you don't play while changing!)
 SCL+ and SCL- move up or down to the next scale, wraps around (only affects the note lights).